ESC

 930 sq km

-about one and a half times the size of Maryland; about twice the size of New Hampshire
+about 1.5 times the size of Maryland; about twice the size of New Hampshire

 temperate; cool summers; cold, cloudy, humid winters